Estimated reading time: 6 minutes

 Tracers is an online tool that allows you to quickly and easily have access to public and private records so that you can find the information you need to build a case.

-This tool is used by a variety of industries ranging from attorneys, law enforcement, background screening, skip tracers, insurance and any other industry that needs access to public and private records.
+This software is used by a variety of industries ranging from attorneys, law enforcement, background investigations, skip tracers, insurance and any other industry that needs access to public and private records.

 Tracers has a suite of tools specifically aimed at legal professionals.
 They aim to help you build a more complete case.
 Unlike like traditional “legal research software” that is focused on case law, Tracers provides attorney with access to a database of billions of public and private records to help complete the “fact finding” side of legal research.
 Here are some of this tool’s key benefits: